beechwoods-software/sensors/README.md

 # ready_led
 The ready_led is an LED that is usually the onboard LED although other LEDs can be configured as the ready_led.
 It is used to signal status and events to the user.

+# button
+Buttons can be either accessible onboard buttons or external gpio buttons
+A callback is generated for each press or release of a button

 # st25dv nfc driver
 This driver implementation includes: